K-Okutsu/Course-Project/README.md

 # How the script works
+  This script needs plyr & dplyr packages.
+  If they are not installed, please install them by install.packages beforehand.

   In order to execute R program.
-Please do  following @ R.
+Please do  following @ R console.
      source("run_analysis.R")
      run_analysis()